Eschatologue/CM_wiki/docs/lore/antares/nation/london.md

 What emerged was no invading army, no celestial emissary, but a bedraggled mass of humans, draped in rags and bearing wounds of unknown origin.
 They called themselves *British*, and while their bodies bore the scars of hardship, their minds harboured knowledge beyond comprehension.
 Even in those early days, when they built their first ramshackle settlements in the shadow of elven spires, there was something different about them.

 They did not wield magic.
 They had no ties to the gods.
-Yet their hands shaped metal into weapons unseen, their minds conjured machines that defied nature’s order.
+Yet their hands shaped metal into weapons unseen, their minds conjured constructs that defied nature’s order.
 And where others took centuries to build a nation, they accomplished it within a single lifetime.

 ### Rising Tensions with the Elves